ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-14. Prove that the family of beta distributions is conjugate to a binomial likelihood, so that if a prior is in that family then so is the posterior.
+Q. Prove that the family of beta distributions is conjugate to a binomial likelihood, so that if a prior is in that family then so is the posterior.
 That is, show that:

 $$
 x ∼ Ber(γ), γ ∼ B(α,β) ⇒ γ|x ∼ B(α′,β′)